mbrncik07/FIFA-TEXTBASED-V1/ReadMe.txt

 SETUP:
 (In order to use these files and play, you need to have some sort of Python interpreter.
 If you want to run it without installing an application, go to: www.online-python.com
-You then need to download all 4 Python files in this repository, and open all 4 of them in the online interpreter.
+You then need to download all 4 Python files (for example, "info.py") in this repository, and open all 4 of them in the online interpreter.

 If you have an application such as Visual Studio, or another IDE that can run Python, download all 4 of the Python files,